 - 1. The Texas Workers' Compensation Commission (Commission), now the Division of Workers' Compensation of the Texas Department of Insurance, has jurisdiction over this matter pursuant to the Texas Workers' Compensation Act.
 TEX.
 LAB.
-CODE ANN.
-(Act) § 413.031. - 2.
+CODE ANN. § 413.031. - 2.
 The State Office of Administrative Hearings has jurisdiction over this proceeding, including the authority to issue a decision and order, pursuant to TEX.
 LAB.
 CODE ANN. § 413.031(d) and TEX.
 GOV'T CODE ANN. ch.
+2003.

-2003. - 3.
-In each case involved in this proceeding, the request for a hearing was timely made pursuant to 28 TEX.
+- 3. In each case in issue in this proceeding, the request for a hearing was timely made pursuant to 28 TEX.
 ADMIN.
 CODE § 148.3. - 4.
 Adequate and timely notice of the hearing was provided according to TEX.
 GOV'T CODE ANN. §§ 2001.051 and 2001.052. - 5.
 Reimbursement for services not identified in an established fee guideline shall be reimbursed at fair and reasonable rates as described in the Texas Workers' Compensation Act, Section 8.21(b), until such time that specific guidelines are established by the commission.
 28 TAC § 134.1(f) (Emphasis added). - 6.
-In each of the ten dockets in this proceeding, Carrier had the burden of proving by a preponderance of the evidence that its reimbursement methodology was fair and reasonable.
-Act § 413.031(d); 28 TEX.
+In each of the two dockets in this proceeding, Carrier had the burden of proving by a preponderance of the evidence that its reimbursement methodology was fair and reasonable.
+TEX.
+LAB.
+CODE ANN. § 413.031(d); 28 TEX.
 ADMIN.
 CODE (TAC) § 134.402; 1 TAC § 155.41(b). - 7.
 Guidelines for medical services fees must be fair and reasonable and designed to ensure the quality of medical care and to achieve effective medical cost control.
 The guidelines may not provide for payment of a fee in excess of the fee charged for similar treatment of an injured individual of an equivalent standard of living and paid by that individual or by someone acting on that individual's behalf.
-Act § 413.011.
+The commission shall consider the increased security of payment afforded by this subtitle in establishing fee guidelines.
+TEX.
+LAB.
+CODE ANN. § 413.011. - 8.
+A usual and customary charge may be the same as a "fair and reasonable" reimbursement amount only if there is evidence that the factors set out in § 413.011 of the Act are satisfied.
+28 TAC § 133.1(a)(8), repealed effective May 1, 2006.
+31 Tex.
+Reg.
+3543 (2006). - 9.
+Based on Findings of Fact Nos.
+6, 12, 13, 14, and 15, Carrier established that its reimbursements in each docket are fair and reasonable.